yannfeat/val.repo/README.md

 val.repo provides a repository that users can point to without installing the pharmapkgs R package.
-This can be achieved by setting the repository to the pharmapkgs repository hosted on GitHub.
+This can be achieved by setting the repository to the val.repo repository hosted on GitHub.

 ### Using the Repository